 An Open Letter To All Animal Abusers In New Jersey

 The number of dogs and cats that are available for adoption at the Jersey Shore always feels overwhelming.
 This year is no different.
-As an animal lover, I’ve personally have done my part to take in an animal or have been party to assist in finding them good homes.
+As an animal lover, I’ve personally done my part to take in an animal or have been party to assist in finding them good homes.
 It is an enormous responsibility to take an animal in as part of your family.
 Be careful before you make that decision.
 Not everyone is cut out for the job of "pet owner".

 We’ve seen the commercials on TV that pull at the heartstrings.
 The sad faces of these poor helpless dogs seem to look right into your soul.
 The abuse these animals endured is unthinkable.
 You can’t help but to feel their pain.
 Yes, animals do have emotions.
 Anyone who abuses an animal should be sentenced to the same type of abuse.

 There are other types of animal abuse that most people don’t recognize.
 It pains me to see viral videos of people driving up to the woods and leaving their dogs behind.
 The sight of that poor family member looking confused as they watch their trusted owner drive away is heart-wrenching.